vladignatyev/fantastic-palm-tree/README.md

   pnl: 0.102
   max_drawdown: -0.034
   max_profit: 0.137
+  total_fees: 0.018
 ```

 Your output will vary depending on the dataset, but the structure remains the same: the script announces the optimization run,
 prints the tuned parameters returned by `optimize_strategy`, and finishes with the full backtest metrics computed from the
-best Sharpe ratio found.
-If you omit `--no-plot`, the optimized run is plotted automatically so you can visually inspect the
+best Sharpe ratio found (including total trading fees paid).
+If you omit `--no-plot`, the optimized run is plotted
-equity curve and trade markers produced by the tuned configuration.
+automatically so you can visually inspect the equity curve and trade markers produced by the tuned configuration.